ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 At the end of the flow, the chatbot will send an API call with the necessary parameters to construct a URL.
 There is a basic url to which we can attach a piece depending on which parameter has been entered.

-In the service the first thing I check is if the Koh parameter has a value.
+In the service the first thing I check is if the 'status' parameter has a value.
 The parameter can contain either ‘buy’ or ‘rent’.
 If this is not the case, there will be an error message which is sent back to the chatbot.
 The option if the user wants to buy, or to rent, is the only mandatory parameter.